krobelus/rate-experiments/thesis.md

 State-of-the-art SAT solvers produce proofs with deletions of unique reason clauses.
 These proofs are often incorrect under specified DRAT.
 Under operational DRAT they are correct because those deletions will effectively be removed from the proof.
-In [Section 3][3 A Small Tweak to Proof Generation in `MiniSat`-based SAT Solvers] we have explained how `DRUPMiniSat`-based solvers produce proofs with unique reason deletions that render them incorrect under specified DRAT, and we have proposed patches to avoid those deletions, removing the need to ignore deletions to verify their proofs.
+In [Section 3][3 A Tiny Tweak to Proof Generation in `MiniSat`-based SAT Solvers] we have explained how `DRUPMiniSat`-based solvers produce proofs with unique reason deletions that render them incorrect under specified DRAT, and we have proposed patches to avoid those deletions, removing the need to ignore deletions to verify their proofs.

 As we explained at the end of [Section 2][2 Preliminaries], specified DRAT is necessary to verify solvers' inprocessing steps that employ deletions of unique reason clauses \cite{DBLP:conf/sat/Rebola-PardoB18}.
-Our initial research question was whether specified DRAT can be checked as efficiently as operational DRAT.
+Our research question was whether specified DRAT can be checked as efficiently as operational DRAT.
 Previous work has yielded an efficient algorithm but no competitive checker.
 We have implemented the first checker delivering state-of-the-art performance while supporting both specified and operational DRAT.
 We provide experimental results suggesting that that the cost for specified DRAT is, on average, the same but a high number of reason deletions may make it significantly more costly.

-The two-watched literal scheme is difficult to implement correctly, and efficient algorithm to check specified DRAT further complicates that.
+The two-watched literal scheme is difficult to implement correctly, and the optimizations from \cite{DBLP:conf/fmcad/Rebola-PardoC18} to check specified DRAT efficiently further complicate that.
 Our checker implementation is able to output LRAT and GRAT certificates that can be verified by a formally verified checker, giving some confidence that `rate` gave the right answer.
 However, many proofs are rejected by `rate`.
 We needed a way to trust those incorrectness results.
-We extended the previously unpublished SICK format for proof incorrectness certificates and implemented a tool, `sick-check` that verifies those certificates, independent of `rate` and also much simpler than `rate`: `sick-check` merely computes the accumulated formula up to the failed proof step and then checks that step without doing propagation.
+We extended the previously unpublished SICK format for proof incorrectness certificates and implemented a tool, `sick-check` that verifies those certificates, independent of `rate`.
+Since `sick-check` merely computes the accumulated formula up to the failed proof step and then checks that step without doing any propagation it is much simpler than a DRAT checker.
 These certificates can be used to detect bugs in checkers (we did find some in `rate`) and pinpoint bugs in solvers.

 7 Future Work